ImanJowkar/Linux/0-general_working/README.md

 1 - change default port from 22 to something else
 2 - disable root login
-3 - allow required user to connect to server via ssh
-4 - enable iptables from specific IP
+3 - allowed only required user to connect to server via ssh 4 - enable iptables from specific IP
 5 - use ssh version2
 6 - ClientAliveInterval 300 and clientAliveCountMax 0